aslanbaryshnikov/yd-api-provider/README.md

 ## 2. How to use

-The plugin uses [PHP SDK for Yandex.Disk](https://github.com/jack-theripper/yandex) and provides a global **YD_API_Provider** object, through which you can perform any operations with Disk.
+The plugin uses [PHP SDK for Yandex.Disk](https://github.com/jack-theripper/yandex) and provides a global **YD_API_Provider** class, through which you can perform any operations with Disk.
 You can check the available methods [here](https://github.com/jack-theripper/yandex).

 ```php
 add_action('plugins_loaded', 'my_func');